Loading...

 If your HOA fines you but lets neighbors do the same thing, that's selective enforcement — and it can void your fine completely.
 Here's the step-by-step defense that works.

-19 states now protect your right to grow food on your own property.
-Find out if your state limits HOA vegetable garden bans — and how to fight a fine if it does.
+19 states protect your right to grow food at home — and HOAs there cannot ban vegetable gardens.
+See if your state qualifies and how to fight a violation in days.

 Over 20 states have Right to Dry laws that override HOA clothesline bans entirely.
 Find out if your state is one of them — and how to dispute the fine if it is.